Sravan2804/Face-Recognition-System/README.md

 ## 🎯 Key Features

-- 🧠 **Custom Face Training**
+- 🧠 **DNN Face Detection**
-  Train the model on any dataset of people.
-Just drop face images into class folders — no annotations required.
+  Uses a ResNet-10 SSD Caffe model for high-accuracy face detection (far superior to traditional Haar Cascades).

-- 🖼️ **Real-Time Face Recognition**
+- 🖼️ **Smart Registration (FaceID Style):**
-  Detect and recognize faces instantly from static images or live webcam streams.
+  A guided data collection process that ensures the model learns your face from multiple angles (Center, Left, Right, Up, Down).

 - 🔍 **LBPH (Local Binary Patterns Histogram)**
   A powerful algorithm that works well under various lighting conditions and is ideal for grayscale input.

-- 🧠 **Haar Cascade-Based Detection**
+- 🧠 **Face Alignment**
-  Fast and lightweight facial detection engine built on classic CV techniques.
+  Automatically detects eyes and rotates the face to a neutral, horizontal position to increase recognition accuracy.

-- 💾 **Model Persistence**
+- 💾 **Lighting Normalization (CLAHE)**
-  Save and load trained face encodings and labels using OpenCV’s built-in methods and NumPy serialization.
+  Implements Contrast Limited Adaptive Histogram Equalization to handle harsh shadows and inconsistent lighting.

+- 🧠 **Built-in Attendance System**
+  Automatically logs recognized individuals into a attendance.csv file with precise timestamps.

-- 🧠 **Confidence Scoring**
+- 🧠 **Interactive GUI**
-  Get a probability-like score for each prediction to evaluate the reliability of recognition results.
+  A clean Tkinter interface for registering users, training the model, and running live recognition.

 ---